JoaoVKS/WebWrapperNet/README.md

 A simple wrapper to turn web applications into desktop applications using WebView.
+Exposes WebMessages to allow communication between the web page and the wrapper, allowing you to execute code in the wrapper using JavaScript 🚀.

 ## How to use
-1. Open the powershell in your `index.html` folder and run: <pre>Invoke-WebRequest -Uri "https://github.com/JoaoVKS/WebWrapperNet/releases/download/v1.0.0/WebWrapperNet_EXE.zip" -OutFile "temp.zip"; Expand-Archive -Path "temp.zip" -DestinationPath "."; Remove-Item "temp.zip"</pre>
+1. Open the powershell in your `index.html` folder and run: <pre>Invoke-WebRequest -Uri "https://github.com/JoaoVKS/WebWrapperNet/releases/download/V1.0.1/WepWrapperNet_Required.zip" -OutFile "temp.zip"; Expand-Archive -Path "temp.zip" -DestinationPath "."; Remove-Item "temp.zip"</pre>
 2. Run the `.exe`

 Or